apache/spark/docs/apache-airflow/best-practices.rst

 Airflow Variables
 -----------------

-As mentioned in the previous chapter, `Top level Python code <_top-level-python-code>`_. you should avoid using Airflow Variables at top level Python code of DAGs.
+As mentioned in the previous chapter, :ref:`best_practices/top_level_code`. you should avoid using Airflow Variables at top level Python code of DAGs.
 You can use the Airflow Variables freely inside the ``execute()`` methods of the operators, but you can also pass the Airflow Variables to the existing operators via Jinja template, which will delay reading the value until the task execution.